awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
-For more information, see [To launch self\-managed Linux nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.
+For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md) and [Launching self\-managed Windows nodes](launch-windows-workers.md)\.

 You can create your node group with or without a launch template\.
 A launch template allows for greater customization of a node group, to include deploying a custom AMI\.
 If you plan to use [Security groups for pods](security-groups-for-pods.md), then make sure to specify a supported Amazon EC2 instance type\.
 For more information, see [Amazon EC2 supported instances and branch network interfaces](security-groups-for-pods.md#supported-instance-types)\.
 If specifying an Arm Amazon EC2 instance type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.